 It’s a sad looking specimen indeed, wrapped in plastic and sticky tape, a shadow of it’s former self, but still intact, either that or someone’s done a mighty job of manually producing one.

-I was a skeptic that they even existed but now that I possess such a rare and wonderful artifact, my belief in their power and existence has soared.
+I was a skeptic that they even existed but now that I possess such a rare and artifact, my belief in their power and existence is firm.

 The rarity of the four leaf clover has meant it is highly valued.

 Another reason for the leaf’s power lies with the druids of long ago.

 They used the clover in spells and the belief was that the four leaves represent the four elements of alchemy – earth, water, fire and air – and also the four seasons.

 St Patrick is said to have used the shamrock to explain the Trinity – of Father, Son and Holy Ghost.
 Three separate parts, but intrinsically one entity.

 So for peace of mind, success, happiness, financial gain and everything else, you better get yourself one.
 If you’re unlucky in love it’s sure to help too – single young ladies were advised long ago to put some clover in their right shoe before embarking on any journey as it would help them meet their future husband..make sure it’s not the left shoe though, Doh!